Pneumonia Diet Chart: What To Eat, What Not To Eat?

 For someone who is affected by COVID-19 Pneumonia as well, a healthy balanced diet like above has to be followed.

-Foods to avoid when diagnosed with Pneumonia
+Foods to avoid in Pneumonia

-It is imperative to also understand what not to include in a diet for pneumonia patients.
+- It is imperative to also understand what not to include in a diet for pneumonia patients.

 - Cold drinks and foods are to be avoided since they might lead to increased production of mucus and bronchoconstriction